snehadev04/Fullstack-Dish-Dashboard-app/README.md

-# Full Stack Dish Management App
+# Full Stack Dish Dasboard Management App

 This project is a full-stack application for managing and displaying dish information.
 It includes a database setup, API development with Flask, and a front-end dashboard built with React.js.